Albert0i/probabilistic-data-structure/README.md

 #### I. Deterministic vs. Probabilistic
-Most of the data structures I know are learned from university and most of us had read the book[Algorithms and Data Structures by Niklaus Wirth (1985)](https://informatika-21.ru/pdf/AD.pdf)
+Most of the people of my era had read the book [Algorithms and Data Structures by Niklaus Wirth (1985)](https://informatika-21.ru/pdf/AD.pdf).

 ```
 USE test;